 Office: (804) 355-3687

 In 1996, he was appointed Dean of the Saints Constantine and Helen Greek Orthodox Cathedral in Richmond, Virginia.
-In additional to his parish responsibilities, he serves as Regional Vicar for southern Virginia on behalf of His Eminence Metropolitan Evangelos of the Metropolis of New Jersey.
-He also serves as Spiritual Advisor to the National Forum of Greek Orthodox Church Musicians and the Eastern Federation of Greek Orthodox Church Musicians.
-He is a member of the Co-ordinating Cabinet of the Virginia Council of Churches and of its Faith and Order Commission.
+In additional to his parish responsibilities, he serves as Regional Vicar for southern Virginia on behalf of the Metropolis of New Jersey.
+He also served as Spiritual Advisor to the National Forum of Greek Orthodox Church Musicians and the Eastern Federation of Greek Orthodox Church Musicians.
+He was a member of the Co-ordinating Cabinet of the Virginia Council of Churches and of its Faith and Order Commission.
 He is part of the Chaplaincy Staff at the University of Richmond as Spiritual Advisor to the Orthodox students.
-He has previously served as Treasurer and President of the Archdiocesen Presbyters Council as well as a member of the Archdiocesan Council.
+He has previously served as Treasurer and President of the Archdiocesan Presbyters Council as well as a member of the Archdiocesan Council.

 1990 Brotherhood Award from the National Conference of Christians and Jews